scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 In a monopolistic model, all entities trust one or a small number of roots of trust.
 In an oligopolistic model, there are  multiple equally trusted roots  (e.g., in the Web PKI).
 In both models, some or all certification authorities are omnipotent.
 If their key is compromised, then the security of the entire system collapses.
 Both models do not scale well to a global environment, because mutually distrustful entities cannot agree on a single root of trust (monopoly) and because in the oligopoly model, the security is as strong as its weakest root.
 The SCION trust model differs from classic PKIs in two ways.
-First, no entity is omnipotent, as  Isolation Domains  elect their own root of trust, and the  capabilities of each ISDs (authentication-wise) are limited to communication channels in which they are involved.
+First, no entity is omnipotent, as  Isolation Domains  elect their own root of trust, and the  capabilities of each ISD (authentication-wise) are limited to communication channels in which they are involved.
 Second, the trust roots of each ISD are located in a single file, the TRC, which is co-signed by multiple entities in a process  called voting.

 - *Resilience to compromised entities and keys.* Compromised or malicious trust roots outside an ISD cannot affect operations that stay within that ISD.
 Moreover, each ISD can be configured to withstand the compromise of any single voting key.